mergesort/Boutique/Sources/Boutique/Documentation.docc/Articles/Using Stores.md

 ## How Are Items Stored?

-We'll explore how to use `.add(item: Item)` to save items, but it's worth taking a minute to discuss how items are stored in the ``Store``.
+We'll explore how to use `.insert(item: Item)` to save items, but it's worth taking a minute to discuss how items are stored in the ``Store``.
 When an item is saved to a ``Store``, that item is added to an array of `items`, and it is also persisted by the `StorageEngine`.
 If we use `DiskStorageEngine` the item will be saved to a disk, or if we use `SQLiteStorageEngine` the item will be saved to a database.
 The items are saved to the directory specified in the `DiskStorageEngine` or `SQLiteStorageEngine` initializer, and each item will be stored uniquely based on it's `cacheIdentifier` key.

 The `cacheIdentifier` provides a mechanism for disambiguating objects, guaranteeing uniqueness of the items in our ``Store``.
 You never have to think about whether the item needs to be added or inserted (overwriting a matching item), or what index to insert an item at.
 Since we have a `cacheIdentifier` for every item we will know when an item should be added or overwritten inside of the ``Store``.
-This behavior means the ``Store`` operates more like a `Set` than an `Array`, because we are adding items into a bag of objects, and don't care in what order.
+This behavior means the ``Store`` operates more like a `Set` than an `Array`, because we are inserting items into a bag of objects, and don't care in what order.

-As a result the only operations you have to know are `.add`, `.remove`, and `.removeAll`, all of which are explored in the **Store Operations** section below.
+As a result the only operations you have to know are `.insert`, `.remove`, and `.removeAll`, all of which are explored in the **Store Operations** section below.
 If you do need to sort the items into a particular order, for example if you're displaying the items alphabetically, you can always use the `items` property of a ``Store`` and sort, filter, map, or transform it as you would any other array.

 To see how this looks I would highly recommend checking out the [Boutique demo app](https://github.com/mergesort/Boutique/tree/main/Demo), as it shows off more complex examples of what Boutique and the Store can do.
 There's even an example of how to sort items in a View based on time of creation [here](https://github.com/mergesort/Boutique/blob/main/Demo/Demo/Components/FavoritesCarouselView.swift#L152-L154).